Lt Guv Bedi asks Pondy CM to refrain from misleading people against her office and PM | Politics

 Bedi claimed that the responsibilities of Lt Governor had been categorically reaffirmed and endorsed by the Supreme Court and also the Madras High Court and also by Government of India.
 She asked the Chief Minister as to why he should not respect and accept them.

-She maintained in her rejoinder that the Lt Governor is appointed by the President of India and is responsible to that august office for its efficient and effective functioning. ''The office of Lt Governor has ensured that it remains watchful of financial expenditure and that the expenses of Union Territory stayed within the authroised budgetary heads and limits as approved by Government of India.''
-Bedi said the Lt Governor was also ably assisted by Chief Secretary, Finance Secretary, Other Secretaries and Heads of Departments here.
+She maintained in her rejoinder that the Lt Governor is appointed by the President of India and is responsible for that august office for its efficient and effective functioning. ''The office of Lt Governor has ensured that it remains watchful of financial expenditure and that the expenses of Union Territory stayed within the authorised budgetary heads and limits as approved by Government of India,'' Bedi said the Lt Governor was also ably assisted by Chief Secretary, Finance Secretary, Other Secretaries and Heads of Departments here.

 Citing Centre's guidelines, Bedi had urged people to welcome 2021 from their homes and avoid ending up ''super spreader'' of COVID-19 by thronging public places for the revellery, disagreeing with the territorial government's decision to allow celebrations.
 In a veiled attack on Bedi on Friday, Narayanasamy had said the new year eve celebrations went off peacefully despite attempts by some sections to stall them.